fxcircus/music-tools-studio/README.md

 - **Notes**: Jot down lyrics, chord progressions, pedal settings, or creative thoughts on the fly.

+- **Save Your Work**: Export your project settings and notes to continue later or share with collaborators.
+Import previously saved projects with a single click.

 ## Technologies Used

 - React + TypeScript